-- The number of companies determined to be in breach of the fund's exclusion criteria and/or global norms. - Held companies' revenue alignment with the targets which underpin the Sustainable Development Goals (SDGs). - The percentage of the fund which aligns to its key sustainability themes. - The number of environmental and social-linked engagement objectives and/or milestones achieved.
+- The number of companies determined to be in breach of our exclusion criteria and/or international standards and principles. - Held companies' revenue alignment with the targets which underpin the UN Sustainable Development Goals (SDGs). - The percentage of the fund which constitutes labelled bonds, including Sustainability-Linked Bonds and Green Bonds. - The number of environmental- and social-linked engagement objectives the fund achieves.